Release Notes

 Migration Notes

-If you previously referenced TokenStorageService
+If you previously referenced TokenStorageService, migrate to SessionStoreInterface:

 use Glueful\\Auth\\Interfaces\\SessionStoreInterface;